SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 behave as if the contents of the extension had been written in the source code as part of the type's declaration.
-This behavior lets you do the following:
+As a result, you can:

-- You can declare a private member in the original declaration and access that member from extensions.
+- Declare a private member in the original declaration and access that member from extensions in the same file.

-- You can declare a private member in one extension and access it from another extension.
+- Declare a private member in one extension and access it from another extension in the same file.

-- You can declare a private member in an extension and access it from the original declaration.
+- Declare a private member in an extension and access it from the original declaration in the same file.

-This behavior means you can organize your code using extensions even when your types have private entities, in the same way you use extensions to organize code that doesn't use access control at all.
+This behavior means you can use extensions in the same way to organize your code, whether or not your types have private entities.
 For example, given the following simple protocol:

 .. testcode:: extensions_privatemembers